Take It to the Floor

-Take It to the Floor is the debut studio album by the American electronic music group Cash Cash.
-It was released on December 23, 2008 through Universal Republic Records.
+Take It to the Floor is the debut album by the American electronic music group Cash Cash.
+It was released on December 23, 2008, through Universal Republic Records.
+The album peaked at number 31 on the US Billboard Heatseekers Albums chart.

+Background

+The group began recording Take It to the Floor in January 2007.
+The album was recorded in Anntenna Studios, Digital Heart Beat Studios and Fresh Kills Studio.
+All 12 tracks were mixed by the group's lead vocalist, Jean Paul Makhlouf in his home studio.
+The album title is taken from the lyrics of the first track "Breakout".

+The group went on tour with Metro Station and Tyga in December 2008, to support the album.
+In April and May 2009, the band supported Kevin Rudolf on his Let it Rock Tour in the US.
+The group also joined Cobra Starship on their UK tour.
+Between late June and late August, the band performed on the Warped Tour.

 Release

-Take It to the Floor was released digitally on December 23, 2008 and released physically on January 20, 2009 by Universal Republic Records.
+On December 13, 2008, it was announced on their blog that their full-length album would be out on December 23, 2008.
+Take It to the Floor was released digitally on December 23, and released physically on January 20, 2009, by Universal Republic Records.
 It features five songs previously released on their Cash Cash EP, one of them being re-recorded.

-On December 13, 2008, it was announced on their blog that their full-length album would be out on December 23, 2008.
-The album title is taken from the lyrics of the first track "Breakout."
-The album was recorded in Anntenna Studios, Digital Heart Beat Studios and Fresh Kills Studio.
-"Party in Your Bedroom" was released to contemporary hit radio in the United States on April 14, 2009.
+"Party In Your Bedroom" was released as the album's only single and was serviced to contemporary hit radio in the United States on April 14, 2009.
 The music video for the song was directed by Brendan Kyle Cochrane.

-In April and May 2009, the band supported Kevin Rudolf on his Let It Rock Tour in the US.
-The group also went on tour with Metro Station and Tyga to support the album.
-Between late June and late August, the band performed on the Warped Tour.